Chapter 20 : With Bells On

 He hadn’t coped very well with his failure at the keyboard.
 Once he was done sitting with his head in his hands, he sat up, leaned in close, and said in a hoarse voice –

-playing the piano again.’
+‘I am never playing the piano again.’

 Rose howled with laughter beside me.
-If I’d known the sight of Scorpius failing cheered her up so much, I might have paid him to travel to London and throw himself down a staircase or something to save her all her crying.
+If I’d known the sight of Scorpius failing cheered her up so much, I might have paid him to travel to London and throw himself down a staircase to save her all her crying.

 By the evening’s standards, call-me-Mary-Sue’s smouldering ballad about lost love (which seemed all the more relevant in light of the evening’s events) was hideously normal.
 Inverness followed up with their music entry, which was less about smoulder and more about a choir of small children who couldn’t hold a tune for the life of them.
 And a cuddly Loch Ness monster, which sat in the middle of the stage, looking a bit forlorn on the bare boards.